ibm-cloud-docs/virtualization/add-hard-drive-citrix-xenserver.md

    ```
    {: pre}

    The command lists of all the HDDs and partitions.
 Find your new local disk, which is probably “sdx” (most probably sdb) or '/cciss/c0d1p0'.
-Use the following command to list the disk IDs for all the partitions/HDDs present in the server.
+Use the following command to list the disk IDs for all the partitions and or HDDs that are in the server.

    ```
    # ll /dev/disk/by-id